selfrefactor/commit-message/packages/magic-beans/README.md

 It will show number of filtered files and each click on the message will open a random file.

-## Open random file on each interval

-By default the interval is 120 seconds and on every loop a random file larger than 650B from the current project will be openened.

-If `RANDOM_FILE_AUTO_SCROLL` is set to `true` then on every 10 seconds scroll position is moved down with 10 lines.

 ## Format Json

 Open command search bar and search for `Format JSON`